 Eligibility is based upon the need analysis from the Free Application for Federal Student Aid (FAFSA), and the student must be enrolled in an eligible program of study.
 Students enrolled in certain certificate programs may not be eligible to receive federal student aid.
-Students admitted under the "Learning Support" admission status, meaning they are required to take solely learning support coursework, are not eligible for federal student aid.
+Students admitted under the "Learning Support" or "Developmental" admission status, meaning they are required to take solely learning support coursework, are not eligible for federal student aid.
+These students, however, may still be eligible for HOPE Grant/Scholarship.